 According to the AOCD, people should start to notice that they have lighter skin within about 4 weeks of using the product.
 If there are no changes after 3 months, a person can speak to a doctor or skin specialist.

-Hydroquinone is not the only skin-lightening product available over the counter.
+Hydroquinone is only available as a prescription, but there are some skin-lightening products available over the counter.

 The American Academy of Dermatology urge people to choose skin-lightening products carefully.
 For example, some contain steroids that can cause pimples and rashes.
 Long-term use can even make the skin thin and fragile.